 I am a translational plant pathologist dedicated to bridging fundamental research with real-world disease management solutions.
-Originally from Colombia, I earned my B.Sc. in Biotechnological Engineering at Universidad Francisco de Paula Santander before moving to the United States to pursue graduate training in Plant Pathology at North Carolina State University.
-My early work focused on managing devastating plant pathogens, including Phytophthora capsici in vegetable crops and Ceratocystis fimbriata (black rot) in sweetpotato, where I combined phenotpying in greenhouse and field trials, molecular biology, and innovative genomics to improve disease resistance and management strategies.
+My early work focused on managing devastating plant pathogens, including Phytophthora capsici in vegetable crops and Ceratocystis fimbriata (black rot) in sweetpotato, where I combined phenotyping in laboratory, greenhouse, and field trials with molecular biology and genomics to advance the knowledge of disease resistance.

-Currently, as a postdoctoral researcher at Oregon State University, I lead projects that develop CRISPR-based diagnostics, sequence and annotate numerous Phytophthora genomes, and enhance bioinformatics tools for pathogen surveillance.
-I am passionate about bringing scientific advances to growers and extension personel through applied research, on-farm trials, and direct stakeholder engagement.
-Equally important to me is mentoring the next generation of scientists, especially those from diverse backgrounds, and fostering an inclusive, collaborative environment.
+Currently, as a postdoctoral scholar at Oregon State University, I am developing CRISPR-based diagnostic assays, sequencing and annotating numerous Phytophthora genomes, and enhancing bioinformatics tools for pathogen surveillance.
+I am passionate about bringing scientific advances to growers and extension personnel through applied research, on-farm trials, and direct stakeholder engagement.
+Equally important to me is mentoring the next generation of scientists by fostering an inclusive, collaborative environment.

 Through my commitment to translational plant pathology, I strive to ensure that discoveries in genomics, population biology, and diagnostics lead to tangible, sustainable solutions for crop producers in the U.S. and around the globe.